openstreetmap/stateofthemap-2024/venue/index.md

 The conference will try to provide sufficient information about personal safety in Nairobi.
 Aditionally, local volunteers can give further advice, answer your questions and help.

 LGBTQ community members are allowed to enter Kenya but it is important to mention that the nation is conservative when it comes to traditions and practices and therefore public showcasing of such related acts might expose one to public criticism.
-Unfortunately, there are no proper legal frameworks to protect this group of people.
+Kenyan law criminalizes same-sex sexual activity.
+Enforcement of the law is rare but restrained behaviour in public is nonetheless advised.
+LGBTQI+ advocacy organizations, such as the Gay and Lesbian Coalition of Kenya, do have been permitted to register and conduct activities.
+Please also consult the travel advisories of your home country before coming.

 <h2 class='space-bottom1' id='internet'>Internet</h2>